MicrosoftDocs/fabric-docs/docs/admin/metadata-scanning-enable-read-only-apis.md

     > Make sure the app doesn't have any admin-consent required permissions for Power BI set on it in the Azure portal.
 [See how to check whether your app has any such permissions](#how-to-check-if-your-app-has-admin-consent-required-permissions).

 4. Enable the Fabric admin settings:
-    1. Log in to the Fabric admin portal.
+    1. Sign in to the Fabric admin portal.
 You need to be a Fabric admin to see the tenant settings page.
-    1. Under **Admin API settings**, you'll see **Service principals can access read-only admin APIs**.
+    1. Under **Admin API settings**, **Service principals can access read-only admin APIs** displays.
 Set the toggle to Enabled, and then select the **Specific security groups** radio button and add the security group you created in Step 2 in the text field that appears below it.

         :::image type="content" source="media/enable-read-only-apis/allow-service-principals-tenant-setting.png" alt-text="Screenshot of allow service principals tenant setting.":::